-The return must cover the same period as the corporation's federal income tax return.
-A 2008 Wisconsin return must be filed by a corporation for calendar year 2008 or a fiscal year that begins in 2008.
+The return must cover the same period as the insurer's federal income tax return.
+A 2008 Wisconsin return must be filed for calendar year 2008 or a fiscal year that begins in 2008.
 A fiscal year may end only on the last day of a month.
 The period covered by the return can't exceed 12 months.